-While teriyaki sauce is easy to pick up at the store, so many of them are sweetened with high fructose corn syrup which I try to avoid whenever possible.
-And it’s so easy to make your own teriyaki sauce with ingredients you probably already have in your pantry.
-So why not make a better tasting sauce and save money at the same time?
+While teriyaki sauce is easy to pick up at the store, so many of them are sweetened with high fructose corn syrup (which I try to avoid whenever possible) or honey (which isn’t vegan).

 Teriyaki is thought to originate in Japan.
 But some claim it was developed in Hawaii when the Islanders created a sauce by sweetening soy sauce with pineapple juice.
 Regardless of how this sauce originated, it really took hold in America and is considered to be one of the most popular American styles of Japanese cooking.